Managing members

 <figure><img src="/files/7kEWRc8dKl6lsdHqpsWC" alt="" width="237"><figcaption></figcaption></figure>

 Permissions can be managed separately and can be applied specifically to a project, map, or data source in the Workspace.
-A member's permissions can differ from the license, but cannot ever exceed the level set by their license.
-This allows you maximum flexibility to use your licenses with your team For example: an editor in the workspace can have contributor permissions in the workspace, or for specific projects, maps, and data sources.
+A member's permission on a specific resource can differ from the workspace default, but a viewer can never have more than View permission.
+This gives you flexibility to mix permission levels across your team — for example, a full-seat member can have Contribute permission on specific projects or View permission on specific maps.

 <figure><img src="/files/aot6tnJUawBBXDBvSriE" alt="" width="375"><figcaption></figcaption></figure>